duganchen/slipgate/README.md

 When its port is open, use the "Electron: All" launch configuration in VSCode.
 You'll hit any breakpoint in the codebase.

 For more details, refer to the [Electron/React/TypeScript Boilerplate](https://github.com/duganchen/electron-react-typescript-boilerplate) that this is based on.

-### Building the Maps Schema

-Each type the Typescript definitions for the maps database change, you need to rebuild the JSON schema used to validate the database.

-    yarn workspace main build_schema

-Then commit the changes to reference/maps.schema.